Logo_horizontal

 (3) Advantages

-4. Those with advanced degree or baccalaureate degree plus at least 5 years of experience (EB-2)
+4. Those with advanced degree or baccalaureate degree plus at least 5 years of experience (EB-2: Second Preference Employment-Based Permanent Residence)

 Those with an advanced degree or baccalaureate degree plus at least 5 years of experience can obtain permanent residence quickly through second preference employment-based permanent residence.
-However, there is a priority date for EB-2, which may prolong the process if the priority date is closed.
+However, since a Priority Date system has an effect on the EB-2, there may be periods when the visa bulletin is not current, which can result in longer processing times.

 Important information to note for EB-2 is that the prevailing wage determined by the Department of Labor is high.
 When applying for employment-based permanent residence, the sponsoring company must demonstrate the ability to pay the prevailing wage.
 When determining the prevailing wage, the Department of Labor considers the possession of an advanced degree or a baccalaureate degree plus at least 5 years of experience.
 Consequently, the prevailing wage is relatively high.
 If the sponsoring company fails to demonstrate the ability to pay this prevailing wage from the first step of the process until the applicant receives permanent residence, the case is denied.

-5. NIW: National Interest Waiver (Second Preference Employment-Based Permanent Residence EB-2)
+5. NIW: National Interest Waiver (EB-2: Second Preference Employment-Based Permanent Residence)

 Although there are many individuals who want to obtain permanent residence, it is difficult to find a company that is willing to sponsor for permanent residence.
-In addition, even after filing the application, it is not uncommon for the case to be stopped for reasons such as closure of sponsoring company or lay-off.
+Moreover, even after an application is filed, it is not uncommon for the case to be stopped due to circumstances such as closure of sponsoring company or lay-off.

 There is a way to apply for permanent residence without a sponsor company: NIW (National Interest Waiver).
-NIW aims to retain those who have received an advanced degree and exhibit exceptional ability in their fields in the United States.
-Generally, when one applies for employment-based permanent residence, one must first receive a labor certification (LC) then submit Immigration Petition for Alien Workers (Form I-140) and Application to Register Permanent Residence or Adjust Status (Form I- 485) to USCIS.
-However, unlike the regular second preference employment-based permanent residence, NIW waives the first step of obtaining labor certification for an applicant who would benefit the national interest of the U.S. In other words, if one applies through NIW, one can submit Immigration Petition for Alien Workers (Form I-140) and Application to Register Permanent Residence or Adjust Status (Form I- 485) to USCIS immediately.
+NIW aims to retain those who have received an advanced degree and exhibit exceptional ability in their fields in the U.S. Generally, when one applies for employment-based permanent residence, one must first receive a labor certification (LC) then submit Immigration Petition for Alien Workers (Form I-140) and Application to Register Permanent Residence or Adjust Status (Form I-485) to USCIS.
+However, unlike the regular second preference employment-based permanent residence, NIW waives the first step of obtaining labor certification for an applicant who would benefit the national interest of the U.S. In other words, if one applies through NIW, one can submit Immigration Petition for Alien Workers (Form I-140) and Application to Register Permanent Residence or Adjust Status (Form I-485) to USCIS immediately.

 The procedure is simple.
 The applicant signs and applies for permanent residence without the sponsoring company.
 In addition, after the 2016 ruling change, the bar for NIW has lowered substantially.
 Now, those that are in fields outside of STEM can also apply.

-First of all, applicant must be working in a field that would benefit the national interest of the United States.
-As of yet, applicants with advanced degrees in STEM fields have a higher chance of approval.
-This is because currently, the U.S. desperately needs advanced minds in STEM fields.
-However, after the change of precedent by the court, it is possible to prove that research and other endeavors of those who are not in STEM are beneficial to the U.S. national interest.
+First of all, applicant must be working in a field that would benefit the national interest of the U.S. As of yet, applicants with advanced degrees in STEM fields have a higher chance of approval.
+This is because the U.S. currently has a strong demand for advanced expertise in STEM fields.
+However, after the change of precedent by the court, it is possible to prove that research and other endeavors of those who are not in STEM fields are beneficial to the U.S. national interest.
 Nowadays, entrepreneurs, company executives, educators, and those in finance also apply for permanent residence through NIW.

 Secondly, the applicant must specifically describe how one will perform work that advances the national interest in the U.S. Previously, the number of articles in major journals and the numbers of their citations were important.
 As a result, it was impossible for those without published articles or writings to apply for NIW.
 Nowadays, however, if one can rationally demonstrate how one can benefit the national interest whether through employment in the U.S. or establishment of one’s company with a business plan, one may be eligible for NIW.

 Thirdly, the applicant must show that omission of labor certification (LC) benefits the U.S. national interest.
-It is insufficient to demonstrate that one has exceptional ability.
-Applicant must have special knowledge, ability, experience, or remuneration compared to others in the same field.
-Most denied cases receive such results because this condition has not been met.
+Demonstrating one’s exceptional ability along is not sufficient.
+The applicant must possess distinctive knowledge, skills, experience, or remuneration that sets them apart from others working in the same field.
+Most denied cases are due to the applicant’s failure to meet this requirement.

 The recommendation letter is one of the important documents when applying for NIW.
-The outcome may differ depending on who writes a recommendation letter.
-It is not the number of recommendation letters that is important but rather who wrote the recommendation letter.
+The outcome may differ depending on who writes the recommendation letter.
+It is not the number of recommendation letters that is important, but rather who has written them.

 (3) Processing Time

-There is approximately a 1.5 year processing time when one applies for NIW in the United States.
-If applied while residing overseas, it takes approximately 2 years before receiving immigrant visa as there is an interview at the U.S. Embassy after USCIS approval.
+There is approximately 2 years processing time when one applies for NIW in the U.S. If applied while residing overseas, it takes approximately 3 years before receiving immigrant visa as there is an interview at the U.S. Embassy after USCIS approval.

 (4) Request for Evidence (RFE)

-There are many instances where Request for Evidence is received during the review process of NIW.
-In most cases, Request for Evidence is sent only once.
-As a result, it is crucial to determine exactly what is lacking and prepare the documents accordingly after figuring out which parts the reviewing officer wants to see more.
+There are many instances where Request for Evidence is received during the NIW review process, and in most cases, Request for Evidence is sent only once.
+Therefore, it is crucial to accurately identify what information is missing and prepare the necessary documents carefully, based on the specific concerns raised by the reviewing officer.

 Although all fields are now eligible for NIW, the threshold for approval is high except for STEM.
 Hence, it is important to receive accurate advice about possibility of approval for one’s case before applying for NIW.
 If possibility of approval is low, one can avoid trial and error by proceeding with another method.

-6. Professional, Skilled Worker, or Unskilled Worker (Third Preference Employment-Based Permanent Residence EB-3)
+6. Professional, Skilled Worker, Unskilled Worker (EB-3: Third Preference Employment-Based Permanent Residence)

-Those without a master’s degree or 5 years of experience after a bachelor’s degree can apply for permanent residence through Third Preference Employment-Based Permanent Residence (EB-3).
-However, it may take a long time to receive permanent residence through EB-3.
-More specifically, until one’s priority date is open, one cannot submit I-485, Application to Register Permanent Residence or Adjust Status, to USCIS.
+Those without an advanced degree or 5 years of experience after a baccalaureate degree may apply for permanent residence through Third Preference Employment-Based Permanent Residence (EB-3).
+However, obtaining permanent residence through EB-3 can take a significant amount of time.
+Specifically, applicants cannot submit the Application to Register Permanent Residence or Adjust Status (Form I-485) to USCIS until their priority date becomes open.

 (2) Category

 Before the introduction of priority date for EB-3, those who were eligible for EB-2 applied for permanent residence through EB-3.
-This is because if one applies through EB-2, which required master’s degree or bachelor’s degree plus 5 years of experience, the prevailing wage is much higher than EB-3 and puts the burden on the sponsoring company.
+This is because if one applies through EB-2, which required an advanced degree or baccalaureate degree plus 5 years of experience, the prevailing wage is much higher than EB-3 and puts the burden on the sponsoring company.
+However, given the growing disparity in processing times, it is now advisable to apply under the EB-2 category if you meet the qualifications.

 (3) Considerations

 There are two main considerations when applying for employment-based permanent residence.
-First is whether the applicant possesses the education, major, and experience that an EB-2 or EB-3 position requires.
-The other consideration is the financial capability of the sponsoring company.
-When applying for EB-2, if the prevailing wage that has been determined by the Department of Labor is $70,000, the company must show the ability to pay the salary of $70,000 through its tax return from the start of application for labor certification (LC).
-Because of this reason, many of those who are eligible for EB-2 decide to proceed with EB-3, which has a relatively low prevailing wage.
-However, since the introduction of priority date in EB-3, those who are eligible for EB-2 apply through EB-2 even if it puts a financial burden on the sponsoring company.
+The first is whether the applicant possesses the education, major, and experience that an EB-2 or EB-3 position requires.
+The second consideration is the financial capability of the sponsoring company.
+For example, if the Department of Labor determines the prevailing wage of an EB-2 position to be $70,000, the company must demonstrate its ability to pay the salary of $70,000 through its tax returns starting from the labor certification (LC) application.
+Because of this requirement, many of those who are eligible for EB-2 choose to proceed with EB-3, which has a relatively lower prevailing wage.

 (4) Procedure

-Application process for Employment-Based Permanent Residence can be divided into the following three parts.
+Application process for Employment-Based Permanent Residence can be divided into the three parts as below.

 First, a labor certification (LC) must be obtained from the Department of Labor.
 The result can be received through a process called PERM.
-In this process, the Department of Labor evaluates whether the sponsoring company tried to hire a U.S. Citizen or a permanent resident with similar qualifications as the applicant in a fair manner.
+In this process, the Department of Labor evaluates whether the sponsoring company tried to hire a U.S. citizen or a permanent resident with similar qualifications as the applicant in a fair manner.
 If the applicant has a share in the sponsoring company or is a relative of the employer, it may be difficult to obtain the LC because the sponsoring company cannot make a fair hiring effort.
-If a U.S. Citizen or permanent resident who meets all the qualifications applies for the position that is advertised, it is difficult to proceed with employment-based permanent residence case.
-In reality, because there are many who are unemployed in computer-related occupations, it may be challenging to apply for permanent residence as there will be many applicants for the advertised position.
+If a U.S. citizen or permanent resident who meets all the qualifications applies for the position that is advertised, it is difficult to proceed with employment-based permanent residence case.
+In reality, there is often a high number of unemployed candidates in the computer-related fields, so when job openings are advertised, many qualified applicants apply, which can make it challenging to obtain permanent residence through employment sponsorship.